 There are several popular resume formats, and the type you choose often depends on your level of experience.
 A chronological resume focuses on professional experience, placing this information toward the top and listing your roles from most to least recent and the relevant responsibilities for each.
 After this section, you can add a skills section that lists your most relevant hard and soft skills.
 This format works well for candidates with at least a few years of experience working in education.

 If you have little to no professional experience, you might consider a functional resume format.
-For example, this format works for recent graduates or individuals transitioning into new careers as early childhood educators.
-This format focuses on relevant skills, often placing this information above your work history.
+This format can work for recent graduates or individuals transitioning into new careers as early childhood educators.
+It focuses on relevant skills, often placing this information above your work history.
 As a less experienced candidate, you can emphasize the transferable skills you've gained from other roles and experiences.

 2. Read the job description

 Review the job description before writing your resume to ensure you understand the employer's expectations.
-Highlight keywords and phrases used throughout the job description and incorporate them into your resume to prove your alignment with the role.
-You can use the job descriptions to tailor your resume for each opportunity.
-This step helps ensure that you provide information that attracts employers' attention, and it shows them that you can perform the job and its responsibilities.
+Highlight keywords and phrases used in the job description and incorporate them into your resume to showcase your alignment with the role.
+You can use job descriptions to tailor your resume for each opportunity.
+This step helps ensure you provide information that attracts employers' attention, and it shows them you can fulfill the job's responsibilities.

 3. List your contact information